A configuration that monitors the iOS device's position and orientation while enabling you to augment the environment

 - iOS 11.0+

-All AR configurations establish a correspondence between the real world that the device inhabits and a virtual 3D-coordinate space, where you can model content.
+All AR configurations establish a correspondence between the real world that the device inhabits and the virtual 3D-coordinate space, where you model content.
 When your app mixes virtual content with a live camera image, the user experiences the illusion that your virtual content is part of the real world.

 Creating and maintaining this correspondence between spaces requires tracking the device's motion.
 The

-ARWorld class tracks the device's movement with six degrees of freedom (6DOF): specifically, the three rotation axes (roll, pitch, and yaw), and three translation axes (movement in x, y, and z).
+ARWorld class tracks the device's movement with six degrees of freedom (6DOF): the three rotation axes (roll, pitch, and yaw), and three translation axes (movement in x, y, and z).

 This kind of tracking can create immersive AR experiences: A virtual object can appear to stay in the same place relative to the real world, even as the user tilts the device to look above or below the object, or moves the device around to see the object's sides and back.